helm/charts/incubator/etcd/README.md

 ## Chart Details
 This chart will do the following:

-* Implemented a dynamically scalable etcd cluster using Kubernetes StatefulSetss
+* Implemented a dynamically scalable etcd cluster using Kubernetes StatefulSets

 ## Installing the Chart